PhotoVenture with Kenny Kim & Friends

-We start and finish our tour in Rome.
-The meeting point to start our trip is at the Rome Airport (FCO - Fiumicino) Terminal 3 arrival gate by 11am and at the end of the trip, everyone will have a choice to be dropped off at Rome airport or at the main train station (near the city center) in Rome.
+The tour will start and finish in Rome.
+The meeting point to start the trip is at the Rome Airport (FCO - Fiumicino) Terminal 3 arrival gate by 10am and at the end of the trip, everyone will have a choice to be dropped off at Rome airport or at the main train station (near the city center) in Rome.
 You may also want to spend a few extra days to explore Rome on your own after the trip is over.
-Please let us know your itineraries in advance and we can help you suggest locations and hotels in Rome.
+Please notify us of your itinerary in advance so that we can make appropriate arrangements.

-The tuition for KK PhotoVenture include: lodging at a Tuscan villa for 6 nights & 7 days, breakfast & dinner, ground transportation and tickets to various tours & excursions during the scheduled trip.
-Lunch is not included and you will have some free time on your own or with the group to explore the cities we are visiting to taste & interact with the locals.
+The registration cost for PhotoVenture includes: all lodging at a romantic Tuscan villa for 6 nights & 7 days, breakfast & family style dinner + 2 dinners in a restaurant in Cortona, 1 cooking class, ground transportation, various tours & excursions during the scheduled trip, 2-3 wine & olive oil tastings, photo session inside a medieval castle + more.
+Lunches are not included as you will have some free time on your own (or with the group) to explore the cities we are visiting to taste the local foods.

 To keep the tour intimate, we are limiting this trip to only 12 participants.